 Differences in Applications:

-- UVDTF is primarily used for hard surfaces like glass, metal, acrylic, wood, ceramics, plastic, and even rigid cardboard.
-It can be applied to flat or curved surfaces, with typical applications including tea boxes, wine bottles, cosmetics, and signage.
+- We primarily use UVDTF for hard surfaces like glass, metal, acrylic, wood, ceramics, plastic, and even rigid cardboard.
+We can apply it to flat or curved surfaces, and typical applications include tea boxes, wine bottles, cosmetics, and signage.

 Hardware Differences: